tsoteen89/cochlearProject/Documents/WebHook.md

 - First assuming you already have cochlearProject on your local machine.
 - Next you need ssh access to the server (aii-hermes.org) and I will check that everyone is a user with the right permissions to access the folder `/var/www/aii-hermes-dev` which is where we will be pushing to.
 - Anywhere you see `griffin` replace it with your username.
+- Also in my snippets, commands start with `$` output from commands doesn't

 - You need to copy a local ssh key to the server so you can connect WITHOUT typing your password.
 You should already have one generated, so switch to your `.ssh` directory and copy the public key into the new machine's `authorized_keys` file with the `ssh-copy-id` command.